Claw Messenger

 openclaw plugins install @emotion-machine/claw-messenger

 Step 2.
 Get your API key from the Claw Messenger dashboard.
-Free trial included.

 Step 3.
 Add the channel block to your config: